International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Global-Carbon-Modeling.markdown

 # The State of Science: Earth System Modeling

-As global climate change has been brought to the forefront as a critical planetary issue for this century, science has been struggling to understand this ever evolving and strengthening beast.
-Global climate change is the overall increase of the Earth’s temperature by the input of greenhouse gases into the Earth’s atmosphere, along with its accompanying effects like sea level rise, high drought occurrence, more intense storms, change in precipitation patterns and increased occurrences of heat waves.
-This increase in temperature not only affects the planet’s atmosphere, but also the terrestrial (land-based) processes involved in the Earth’s crust, both above ground and below ground.
-One of the most important processes being affected in terrestrial ecosystems is the soil carbon cycle.
-See the previous blog post titled the “Dynamic role of soil and terrestrial ecosystems in the global C cycle” to learn the essentials on the soil carbon cycle.
+As global climate change becomes a critical planetary issue for this century, science struggles to understand this ever-evolving and strengthening beast.
+Climate change is the overall increase of the Earth’s temperature due to unbalanced inputs of greenhouse gases into the Earth’s atmosphere, along with the accompanying effects such as sea level rise, high drought occurrence, more intense storms, change in precipitation patterns, and increased occurrences of heat waves.
+Increasing temperature not only affects the planet’s atmosphere, but also the terrestrial (land-based) processes involved in the Earth’s crust, both above ground and below ground.
+One of the most important processes affected in terrestrial ecosystems is the soil carbon cycle.

 Earth system models (ESM) are models that predict global phenomenon’s through integration of many Earth systems.
 These models work to integrate the interactions between the atmosphere, plants, soil and water to predict responses to certain conditions, whether it be from stressors or a change in management.
 ESMs are important for predicting the future effects of climate change on soil carbon stocks.
 Current ESMs suggest, given the use of best land management practices, there is significant potential for soil to take up a large amount of carbon from the atmosphere within this century – potentially offsetting some greenhouse gas emissions.
 Modeling, however, can have many assumptions based off lack of complete or existing data and therefore large uncertainties can arise in model predictions.
 Findings from Heimann and Reichstein (2008) suggest that the relationship between climate and carbon in terrestrial systems is actually a series of nested systems of positive feedback loops.
 Positive feedback loops are systems that as more changes occur the to the drivers of the system, the system is thrown more and more off equilibrium.
-An example of a smaller nested system within the large global system is how permafrost in Artic soils is melting due to the increase in global temperate from enhanced greenhouse gas inputs.
+An example of a smaller nested system within the large global system is how permafrost in Arctic soils is melting due to the increase in global temperate from enhanced greenhouse gas inputs.
 When the permafrost melts it releases the C trapped within the soil which then oxidizes to form CO2, this then increases the concentration of greenhouse gases in the atmosphere and accelerates the global temperature rise.
 Accurately accounting for the nested systems within the larger system creates major challenges in accurate ESMs (Figure 1).

 ![Figure 1: Three examples of positive feedback loops of carbon dioxide with terrestrial ecosystems overlaid on a global map of soil organic carbon (SOC) stocks.
 (Heimann and Reichmann, 2008).]({{site.baseurl}}{{page.figures}}Figure1.png)